Geometrical representation of subshifts for primitive substitutions: Conjugacy with a domain exchange

 \section{Conjugacy with a domain exchange}

-In this section, we prove the Theorem~\ref{thm:de}.
-The domain exchange is obtained as an usual Rauzy fractal for a proper substitution thanks to the following.
-The following properties will also be usefull to construct finite extensions of torus translations.
+In this section, we prove Theorem~\ref{thm:de}.
+The domain exchange is obtained as a usual Rauzy fractal for a proper substitution thanks to the following.
+The following proposition will also be useful to construct finite extensions of torus translations.
+It is a generalization of Lemma~8.2.7 in~\cite{AM}.